 The Maine Timberlands have been managed for timber production for over 100 years and are currently owned by KFM LLC.
 The Maine Timberlands consist of approximately 299,000 acres located in north-central Maine, in northern Penobscot and Piscataquis counties.
 Approximately 93% of the total acreage owned is considered productive.
-Access to and throughout the Maine Timberlands is supported by approximately 1,200 km of both main roads and access roads developed for forest management purposes.
+Access to and throughout the Maine Timberlands is supported by over 1,400 km of both main roads and access roads developed for forest management purposes.

-The Maine Timberlands have a merchantable inventory of approximately 11.4 million $m^3$ , of which approximately 70% is softwood.
+The Maine Timberlands have a merchantable inventory of approximately 11.5 million m3, of which approximately 70% is softwood.
 Spruce and fir make up approximately 36% of the total inventory.
-Hemlock, cedar, red maple and white pine are other significant components of the inventory.
+White Pine, hemlock, red maple and cedar are other significant components of the inventory.
 Excluded from the estimate of merchantable inventory are all trees under approximately 10 cm in diameter at breast height (1.4 m or 4.5 feet).
 These trees form an important component of the future asset base, but are considered non-merchantable today.
-The LRSY of approximately 281,000 $m^3$ is comprised of 73% softwood and 27% hardwood.
+The LRSY of approximately 281,000 m3 is comprised of 73% softwood and 27% hardwood.